Public education matters.

 Teachers make it look easy, but it’s not.

-After six consecutive years of underfunding, teachers and students are feeling the impact of fewer resources, less one-on-one time and increasing classroom complexity—factors like growing child poverty and mental health concerns among students.
+After seven consecutive years of underfunding, teachers and students are feeling the impact of fewer resources, less one-on-one time and increasing classroom complexity—factors like growing child poverty and mental health concerns among students.

 While the province delivered a welcome funding increase in 2023, Manitobans deserve to know it’s not a one-time, election year event.